-Summer camp is a lucrative business; so many people are coming up with their own activity camps.
-Pick up one which you know is good.
-Many kindergartens and day care centres also run summer camps in their premises after the school term ends.
-It’s advisable to put your child in his own preschool as he will be comfortable with the teachers already known to him.
-Also, kindergarten and day care centres staff are experienced enough to handle the camps and the kids.
+Summer camp is a lucrative business; so many people are coming up with their own summer activity camps.
+Many schools, kindergartens and day care centers also run summer camps in their premises after the school term ends.
+It’s advisable to put your child in his own preschool as he will be comfortable with the staff.
+Also, kindergarten and day care center staff are experienced enough to handle the camps and the kids.

 Some summer camps charge abominably high fees.
-I wonder what special they teach or do.
-Treat summer camps as recreational centres.
+Treat summer camps as recreational centers.
 Your child is not going to learn anything extraordinary in 15-20 days.
 So spend money accordingly.

 Check out the branch:

-Hope these tips come in handy while picking up a summer camp for your child.
+Hope these 7 tips come in handy while finding the right summer camp for your child in India.
 Have a great summer vacation along with your kid!